 CBD, or cannabidiol, is a non-psychoactive compound found in the cannabis plant.
 While it has gained popularity in recent years for its potential health benefits, it is important to note that research on its specific effects on the immune system is still limited and ongoing.
 Some studies suggest that CBD may have immunomodulatory properties, but the exact mechanisms and overall impact remain unclear.

-The world is still at a standstill because of the COVID 10 pandemic.
-According to John Hopkins University Interactive Map, we have over 30 million cases and over one million deaths.
-The number of cases could easily reach 100 million in 2021 if a vaccine is not found soon.
-This means we need to use every preventative method available, like social distancing, high-quality masks and PPE when needed, as well as using all available techniques to improve our immune system.
+A while back, the world was at standstill because of the COVID 10 pandemic.
+According to John Hopkins University Interactive Map, we have over 800 million cases and over 7 million deaths.
+This meanent we needed to use every preventative method available, like social distancing, high-quality masks and PPE when needed, as well as using all available techniques to improve our immune system.

 Our immune system consists of a complex collection of cells, processes and chemicals that constantly defend your body against invading pathogens, including viruses, toxins, and bacteria (1Trusted Source, 2Trusted Source).

 Keeping our immune system healthy is essential in preventing infection and disease.
 Making healthy lifestyle choices by consuming nutritious foods and getting enough sleep and exercise are the most important ways to bolster your immune system.
 In addition, research has shown that supplementing with certain vitamins, minerals, herbs and newer substances like CBD can improve our immune response and potentially protect against illness.

 While cannabis and CBD can help bolster the immune system, if you were to become infected, could CBD and cannabis act as a treatment?
 NSAID anti-inflammatory drugs may have a positive effect on treating the virus once you are infected.
 As CBD is an anti-inflammatory too, what could this mean for the use of CBD as a treatment?